Mastery (2012) offers a review and guide on the steps that it takes to achieve mastery at anything you choose.

 The mentor-mentee relationship often resembles that of a son-father figure, and sometimes you need to slay the father to burst your cocoon.

-Once you internalized the knowledge you must move on.
+Once you internalize the knowledge you must move on.
 Your goal is to surpass your mentor.

 Your goal is to surpass your mentor